 Types of violence commonly experienced during the pandemic

 COVID-19 lockdowns have had further impacts on the nature of domestic violence committed and experienced.
 Campbell reports that her service has witnessed a rise in the number of women experiencing control by their partners, and an increase in online, technology-facilitated stalking and abuse.
 Meanwhile, Bentley reports that calls to WESNET’s helpline for frontline workers – which provides casework assistance for individuals addressing complex, technology facilitated abuse among their clients – tripled after March.
 WESNET’s member organisations also reported that their clients were experiencing higher rates of pornography-related abuse, and monitoring and surveillance inside their homes.
 Similarly, the AIC observes that emotionally abusive, harassing and controlling behaviours are the most frequently reported forms of abuse among their respondents.
 In their second report of the year, WESNET attributes this increase in technology-facilitated abuse to increasing reliance on technologies in everyday life.
-Although the technologies used during COVID-19 have not been remarkable in themselves, individuals’ reliance on them has undoubtedly increased.
 Meanwhile, lockdowns have provided perpetrators of abuse with more avenues for such abuse, such as using children’s schooling apps to track their whereabouts, or tracking women’s use of technology to contact their families or friends.

 Lockdowns have also exacerbated some of the consequences of domestic abuse.
-Social workers from one region of Aotearoa-New Zealand report that women survivors are experiencing significant increases in mental health challenges, depression, high levels of distress and intensified feelings of isolation.
+Social workers from one region of Aotearoa-New Zealand report that women survivors are experiencing significant increases in mental health challenges, depression, distress and isolation.
 The reasons for these increases are likely connected to women’s limited mobility outside the home.
 Campbell draws attention to the spatial dimensions of her organisation’s service provision model: under normal circumstances, WLSNSW provides confidential, private and safe spaces for women.
 This was no longer feasible under lockdown, when women were likely to be ensnared in harmful spaces with their abusers with little reprieve.
-The New Zealand Human Rights Commission further finds that women survivors have reported having to de-escalate situations, and provide support to abusive partners in lieu of support by service providers, which has further impacted their mental health.
+The New Zealand Human Rights Commission further finds that women survivors have reported “having to de-escalate situations”, and support abusive partners in lieu of support by service providers, which has further impacted their mental health.
 This reorganisation of social space during lockdown – which is specifically designed to limit human mobility, and interactions – has therefore exacerbated women survivors’ vulnerability to mental health challenges.

 The experiences of migrant women survivors